cloudControl/documentation/Guides/Java/Scala.md

 ## The Scala Application Explained
 ### Get the App
-First, clone the hello world app from our repository:
+First, clone the Scala application from our repository on Github:

 ~~~bash
 $ git clone https://github.com/cloudControl/scalatra-example.git
 $ cd scalatra-example
 ~~~

-Now you have a small but fully functional Scala application.
+Now you have a small, but fully functional Scala application.

 ### Dependency Tracking
 Scala applications are built by [sbt], so you define your dependencies in a `build.sbt`.